Combat Common Health Issues in Seniors with Nutrition

 Dietary fiber is the indigestible part of plant foods.
 It passes through your body instead of being absorbed.
 Dietary fiber is technically a carbohydrate, but since your body can't break it down, fiber doesn't count toward your daily carb total.

-Fiber has been found not just to be good for your digestive system but also to help prevent heart disease, diabetes, obesity, cancer, and even depression.
+Fiber suits your digestive system and helps prevent heart disease, diabetes, obesity, cancer, and depression.

-• Lowering blood sugar: Soluble fiber can be helpful for lowering blood sugar in people with Type 2 Diabetes.
+• Lowering blood sugar: Soluble fiber can help lower blood sugar in people with Type 2 Diabetes.

 • Soluble and insoluble fibers may help modestly lower LDL cholesterol.